UK-Export-Finance/exip/README.md

 1. `cd src/ui`
 2. `npm start`
+3. Or for hot reloading: `npm run dev`

 In another terminal:

 1. `cd src/api`
 2. `npm start`

-For hot reloading, run execute `npm run dev` instead of `npm start`.
+3. Or for hot reloading: `npm run dev`

 Note that we use [express-basic-auth](https://www.npmjs.com/package/express-basic-auth) in every environment except for production.
 This is because we do not want anyone to see work in progress before it is live.
 For example, some real-world users may obtain the password in a dev/test environment for user testing.
 We do not want this to then be shared.